Breeding & slaughter drive the industry

 Described the abstract, “Questionnaires were sent to 1,258 selected thoroughbred and 981 standardbred trainers, with response rates of 30% and 32%, respectively.
 The survey investigated the role of various risk factors for wastage, including horse age, sex and number of years in training.
 The destination of departing horses was also examined in relation to these risk factors.”

-The study by McGreevy et al was the latest of many investigations of “wastage” in the horse racing industry published during the past four decades.
+The study by McGreevy et al was just one of many investigations of “wastage” in the horse racing industry published during the past four decades.

 “Wastage,” explained Al Olivier, J.P.
 Nurton, and A.J.
 Guthrie in a 1997 paper on wastage in the South African horse racing industry, “is the term used to describe the phenomenon of the loss of racehorses from conception to adulthood due to death or injuries (i.e. they never reach a race-track), or the days lost by racehorses due to not training or being withdrawn from a race.”